 When do you need CPQ vs full Q2C?

-Quote-to-cash, on the other hand, becomes essential when your sales process doesn’t end with the quote.
-If you have long contracts, usage-based billing, or subscription renewals, Q2C helps you manage all of it without constant back-and-forth between teams.
+Quote-to-cash, on the other hand, is essential if you have long contracts, usage-based billing, or subscription renewals.
+Q2C helps you manage all of it without constant back-and-forth between teams.

 A few questions to ask: